Setting Up with Amazon EC2

 If you signed up for AWS but have not created an IAM user for yourself, you can create one using the IAM console.
 If you aren't familiar with using the console, see Working with the AWS Management Console for an overview.

-In the navigation pane, choose Groups, and then choose Create New Group.
+In the navigation pane, choose Users, and then choose Add user.

-For Group Name, type a name for your group, such as
+For User name, type a user name, such as

 To sign in as this new IAM user, sign out of the AWS console, then use the following